Teknic homepage

 • Eclipse's IMT and other non-linear/fuzzy heuristics greatly reduce the chance of servo problems and instability as machine components wear.

-• technology limits motion jerk and jerk-derivative, reducing machine vibration and mechanical wear.
+• Teknic's RAS™ (Regressive Auto Spline) provides motion jerk and jerk-derivative limiting, reducing machine vibration and mechanical wear.

 • Vector commutation and safety features prevent dangerous, and often damaging, servo runaway.